-I stand apoplectic at the continuing science denial reflected in this whimsical, but counterproductive DCCC “guide” to Thanksgiving conversation (download).
+I can only sigh when I read this whimsical, but counterproductive DCCC “guide” to Thanksgiving conversation (download).
 Workshop attendees and online course graduates will instantly see the problem.

-3) Never, ever, ever, repeat your opponent’s talking points.
+2) Never, ever, ever, repeat your opponent’s talking points.
 I can’t imagine why this is not obvious.
-Mentioning your opponent’s points strengthens them by repetition and keeps you in the frames your opponent has chosen.
-Republican strategists know we do this; don’t take the bait!
+Mentioning your opponent’s points strengthens them by repetition and, more importantly, keeps you in the frames your opponent has chosen.
+Republican strategists know we do this and they bait us constantly; don’t take the bait!
 You are under no obligation to answer any of their talking points.
 Instead get on with your message.

 4) Practice political triage.
 Crazy Uncle Fred is not your target.
 If you had *infinite* time and energy you might undo decades of right wing propaganda, but is Uncle Fred the really person the DCCC thinks we should spend our time on?
 And would the ensuing food fight convince anyone else at the table?

-Here’s hoping the next time the DCCC hires the talented graphic designer they also create something that’s a product of this century, not something from a thoroughly debunked old theory the Republicans rightly dropped in the last one.
+Here’s hoping we see more communication that’s a product of this century, not something from a thoroughly debunked old theory the Republicans rightly dropped in the last one.

 You must be logged in to post a comment.